'I'm just shocked': Residents react after one killed, 3 injured in Franklin Park shooting

 "The scary thing is right now it gets so busy at night there are times where if we don't have a person hit (by a bullet), we have no one to send to look for Ring camera video, check for casings and sometimes look for a body," Preuninger said.

-"It is so common now to have shots being fired and finding evidence of a shooting, and yet no one to work it," he added.
+"It is so common now to have shots being fired and finding evidence of a shooting, and yet no one to work it."

 Anyone with information about the Franklin Park shooting is asked to call Crime Check at (509) 456-2233.